Dr. Rita Barnes, Director

 Levels of Participation

 Full Membership.
 All students must take HON 1010 during their first fall semester in Honors.
 To be accepted for full membership, a student must demonstrate the ability and willingness to meet the requirements for graduation in cursu honorum.
-At the end of the first semester in the Honors Program, a student must have at least an institutional 3.1 average to maintain full membership.
-After the first semester, full members must maintain an institutional 3.5 grade point average and take at least one honors course each semester.
-Full membership may be reinstated for students who have continued taking Honors courses when they regain a 3.5 institutional QPA.
+At the end of the first semester in the Honors Program, a student must have at least a cumulative 3.1 average to maintain full membership.
+After the first semester, full members must maintain a cumulative 3.5 grade point average and take at least one honors course each semester.
+Full membership may be reinstated for students who have continued taking Honors courses when they regain a 3.5 cumulative QPA.

 Associate Membership.
 A member whose QPA falls between 3.1 and 3.5 after the first semester continues participation as an associate member, taking Honors courses and participating in the Associated Scholars Guild.